ranUser01/DDAL/README.md

 # Citing DDAL

-If you wanto to refer to DDAL in a publications, please cite the following paper:
+If you want to refer to DDAL in a publications, please cite the following paper:

 A. F. J. Costa, R. A. S. Albuquerque and E. M. d.
 Santos, "A Drift Detection Method Based on Active Learning," 2018 International Joint Conference on Neural Networks (IJCNN), Rio de Janeiro, Brazil, 2018, pp. 1-8, doi: 10.1109/IJCNN.2018.8489364